igcode/ShellScripts/README.md

-Shell Scripts that I used for maintenance purposes at the office
+Shell Scripts that I developed for maintenance purposes at the office